Pesto like olive pate and hummus is so easy to make in your own kitchen.

-The oleocanthal, found only in the extra virgin olive oil, is the natural anti inflammatory that blocks inflammatory agents in the same way as the medical "Cox-2 NSAIDs."
+The oleocanthal, found only in the extra virgin olive oil, is the natural anti-inflammatory that blocks angry chemicals in the body in the same way as the medical "Cox 2 NSAIDs."
 It's in every mouthful of pesto.

 Only oleocanthal won't cause a heart attack or give you a hole in the stomach like anti inflammatory drugs are likely to.

-One of the joys of pesto is that it contains two substances that are Cox inhibitors.
-The oleocanthal in olives and an oil called eugenol that is found in sweet basil leaves both act as a natural anti inflammatory.
+One of the joys of pesto is that it contains not one but two substances that are

 Hence this page on a chiropractic help page; it's a natural supplement to your spinal adjustment for any painful, inflammatory process that may be occurring in your body.

 Eugenol oil is one of the active ingredients in sweet basil; one of the reasons why pesto smells so divine.

-If you've ever grown sweet basil, or used it in your cooking, you'll know that the plant gives off the most fragrant scent.
+If you've ever grown sweet basil, or used it in your cooking, you will know that the plant gives off the most fragrant scent.
 My bees absolutely adore the flowers too.
-It's the volatile oils like eugenol that gives sweet basil its unique scent; it's absolutely unmistakable.
+It is the volatile oils like eugenol that gives sweet basil its unique scent; it is absolutely unmistakable.

-Herbs eugenol oil is my certainly my favourite, ahead even of parsley and rosemary.
+Herbs with eugenol oil are certainly my favourite, ahead even of parsley and rosemary.

 Shall we make sweet basil pesto?

-Incidentally, the most tedious part of all this is cleaning the blender; so I try to double up.
+Incidentally the most tedious part of all this is cleaning the blender; so I try to double up.
+It freezes well.

 As soon as I've finished blending the pesto, I go right on and make our authentic hummus recipe.
-If you have chickpeas in the freezer it takes only another five minutes to make yet another healthy dish that will further liven up even the most boring green salad.
+If you have chickpeas in the freezer it takes only another five minutes to prepare yet another healthy dish that will further liven up even the most boring green salad.

-Oops, we didn't have any Parmesan.
+Oops we didn't have any Parmesan.
 I wonder how feta cheese will be instead?
-Mm, it's a bit salty.
+Mm, it is a bit salty.